Walk-off home run

 In baseball, a walk-off home run is a home run that ends the game.
-For a home run to end the game, it must be hit in the bottom of the final inning of the game and generate enough runs to exceed the opponent's score.
-Because the opponent will not have an opportunity to score any more runs, there is no need to finish the inning and the teams can walk off the field immediately.

-The winning runs must still be counted at home plate.
+For a home run to end the game, it must be hit in the bottom of the final inning and generate enough runs to exceed the opponent's score.
+Because the opponent will not have an opportunity to score any more runs, there is no need to finish the inning and the team on defense will "walk off" the field while the player who hit the home run is rounding the bases.
+The winning runs must still touch all three bases and be counted at home plate.
+A variant of the walk-off home run, the walk-off grand slam, occurs when a grand slam exceeds the opponent's score in the bottom of the final inning and ends the game.

 History and usage of the term

 Although the concept of a game-ending home run is as old as baseball, the adjective "walk-off" attained widespread use only in the late 1990s and early 2000s.

-The first known usage of the word in print appeared in the San Francisco Chronicle on April 21, 1988, Section D, Page 1.
+appeared in the San Francisco Chronicle on April 21, 1988, Section D, Page 1.
 Chronicle writer Lowell Cohn wrote an article headlined "What the Eck?" about Oakland reliever Dennis Eckersley's unusual way of speaking: "For a translation, I go in search of Eckersley.
 I also want to know why he calls short home runs 'street pieces,' and home runs that come in the last at-bat of a game 'walkoff pieces' ..."
 Although the term originally was coined with a negative connotation, in reference to the pitcher (who must "walk off" the field with his head hung in shame), it has come to acquire a more celebratory connotation, for the batter who circles the bases with pride and with the adulation of the home crowd.

+Jim Thome holds the MLB record for most career walk-off home runs with 13, the first being hit on June 15, 1994, and the last (which broke the previous record of 12) on June 23, 2012.
+Most notably, he hit his 500th career home run for a walk-off home run.
+Freddie Freeman is both the only player to hit multiple walk off home runs in the World Series and the only player with a World Series walk-off grand slam.